iansantagata/JAMMS/TRACKER.md

 - Not using latest Node.js version available
 - Site does not warn users of cookie usage (GDPR)
 - Smart playlist page is not mobile friendly
-- Error handling does not have time stamps or additional metadata to log files for easier debugging

 ### Brainstorm